busraatasoy/100-Days-of-Code-in-Python/Day-01/README.md

-# 📅 Day 01: Working with Variables in Python
+# 📅 Day-01: Working with Variables in Python

 ## 📌 Topics Covered- What I Learned?
 - Variables and Data Types